olehmaksym/GameOfLife/README.md

-# Game Of Life
+# Game of life task
-Test task for my job

  Implement Conway’s Game of Life [https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life]
 - The page should contain game scene grid and three buttons (start, pause and next generation)